pebencze/pebencze/README.md

 # 👋 Hi, I’m Petra

-Currently I am an aspiring software engineer studying at 42 Berlin.
+Currently I am a software engineer student at 42 Berlin.
 Have a look at some of my projects!

-To be continued...

 # Skills
 <p align="center">